 Salary and Employment Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), the number of job opportunities for forest and conservation technicians, including wildlife technicians, was expected to decline 4% from 2012-2022.
-As of 2013, the BLS found that forest and conservation technicians earned $34,910 as a median annual income.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of job opportunities for forest and conservation technicians, including wildlife technicians, was expected to increase slower than average from 2018-2028.
+As of 2018, the BLS found that forest and conservation technicians earned $40,110 as a mean annual income.